DarienLibrary/website_content/content/_finished/tax-help/tax-help.md

 <div class="row">
 <div class="col-md-6">

-The AARP/VITA Tax-Aide program at Darien Library returns this year with a few changes to ensure the safety of all.
+The Virtual VITA Tax-Aide program at Darien Library returns this year with a few changes to ensure the safety of all.
 An easy-to-use virtual filing system allows you to work with IRS-certified tax preparers from the comfort of your home.
 Please see VITA's <a href="#Security">security protocol</a>.

 **New This Year**<br />
 You may pre-register for tax filing help between now and Monday, January 25th.
 By preregistering, you will be emailed a link to allow you to start filling out your request for assistance as soon as registration opens.
 This is a handy reminder service to get you started on your taxes as soon as possible!